Rickea Jackson

-Rickea Velece Jackson (/rɪˈkiːə/ rih-KEE-ə, born March 16, 2001) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
+Rickea Velece Jackson (/rɪˈkiːə/ rih-KEE-ə, born March 16, 2001) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
 She played college basketball at Tennessee and Mississippi State.

 Early life

 Jackson played basketball for Detroit Edison Public School Academy in Detroit, Michigan.
 She led her team to three consecutive Class C state titles.
 As a senior, Jackson averaged 22 points and 6.5 rebounds per game, earning Michigan Miss Basketball honors and being selected to the McDonald's All-American Game and Jordan Brand Classic.
 She was named Michigan Gatorade Player of the Year for a second time.
 Jackson left as the program's all-time leading scorer, with 1,771 points.
 Mick McCabe of the Detroit Free Press considered her the greatest girls high school player in state history.
 Rated a five-star recruit and the fifth-best player in her class by ESPN, she committed to play college basketball for Mississippi State over offers from South Carolina, Tennessee, Texas, Rutgers, Ohio State and Louisville.